 Concept Distinctions

-1. Difference Between Virtual Fence and Zone intrusion:
+1. Difference Between Line Crossing and Zone Intrusion:

 Zone Intrusion focuses on whether a target enters a predefined specific area, without involving boundary lines.
 Both are designed for security monitoring and protection, but the appropriate feature should be chosen based on specific needs.

-2. Differences between Area Intrusion and Zone Linger:
+2. Differences between Zone Intrusion and Zone Loitering:

 - The target is intrusion: This function is primarily used to protect specific areas by detecting if anyone or anything crosses the boundaries.